Search Engine Market Share 2026: Google Still Sends 87.6% of Referrals (June 2026 Update)

 |---|---|

-- Training crawls outnumber search crawls 7-to-1 — AI remains largely extractive, not retrieval-based
+- Training crawls still outnumber search crawls more than 5-to-1 — AI remains largely extractive

-- Only 7.28% of AI bot traffic is search — the only category with a direct path to sending a referral
+- Search rose to 9.3% of AI bot traffic (from 7.5% in April) — the only category with a direct path to a referral

 The final Cloudflare cut is the most structurally revealing.
 AI bots declare a crawl_purpose header.
 Summed across all AI crawler traffic for the 28-day window: